Making Money While You’re Saving Money

-Business insurance covers a wide range of potential incidents and, while it’s important to shield yourself from the inherent litigious dangers that come with owning a company, you shouldn’t be paying an astronomical amount for your coverage.
+Business insurance covers a wide range of potential incidents.
+While it’s important to shield yourself from litigious dangers that come with owning a company, you shouldn’t pay an astronomical amount for your coverage.

 Fortunately, you can rest easy knowing that there are always ways to work the system.
 Cutting expenditures can be fairly simple, you just have to get crafty with your money saving techniques.
 These 5 ways to save money on your business insurance have proven to be the most effective.
 Stop the bleeding!
 And check out these creative ways to cut costs on your premiums.

 Your insurance deductible is your out of pocket cost in the event of a claim.
 For example, if your deductible is $500, and you file a claim for $1200, you will pay the first $500 and your carrier will swoop in and cover the remaining $700 cost.
 The lower the deductible, the less you pay out of pocket.

 So how would one save money by increasing their deductible?
 Great question.

 When you increase your deductible, your insurance carrier will lower your premium.
 Why?
 Because raising that deductible lowers your risk factor.
 The higher the deductible you have, the less your provider will have to pay out for a claim.
 On average, businesses can save 5%-10% by increasing their deductible amount.
 However, it is up to you to decide how much risk you are willing to take and how high you want your deductible to be.